 MALAYAN CAMPAIGN AND THE OPERATIONAL ART

-End-state essentially refers to the state of aff airs which needs to be achieved to end a campaign on favourable terms.
-It is critical to maintain focus on the purpose of the campaign rather than getting distracted by intermediate successes.
+End-state essentially refers to the state of affairs which needs to be achieved to end a campaign on favourable terms.
+It is critical to maintaining focus on the purpose of the campaign rather than getting distracted by intermediate successes.

-A through understanding of the end-state at all levels and what it will take to achieve them can be best illustrated by the initiatives exercised at the various potential decisive points near the Th ai border, Jitra and the Slim River.
-As narrated by Tsuji, the Japanese Chief Operations Offi cer, the Japanese commanders did not wait for instructions and took it upon themselves to seek out and apply pressure on the retreating British Forces.
+A thorough understanding of the end-state at all levels and what it will take to achieve them can be best illustrated by the initiatives exercised at the various potential decisive points near the Th ai border, Jitra and the Slim River.
+As narrated by Tsuji, the Japanese Chief Operations Officer, the Japanese commanders did not wait for instructions and took it upon themselves to seek out and apply pressure on the retreating British Forces.

 COG AND DECISIVE POINTS ANALYSIS